theotheu/vagrant-dev/README.md

 Initialization
 --------------
-Download [this](https://github.com/theotheu/vagrant-dev/archive/master.zip) repository as winzip to your local desktop.
+Download [this](https://github.com/theotheu/vagrant-dev/archive/master.zip) winzip repository to your local desktop.

 Unzip the archive.